Qoricancha Information and how to get

 In the archaeological complex of the Koricancha, there is also a pinacoteca of colonial art, which use the environments of the old refectory (dining room) of the community and the room “De Profundis”, to exhibit paintings of the Cusqueña School of the XVII and XVIII, religious sculptures, among which stands out the Virgin of the Rosary of the Indians.
 You can also visit the old sacristy of the convent in which are decorated ornaments embroidered in threads of gold and silver, pictures of the Cusco school, pictures of the Dominican Saints and colonial furniture.

 Access the temple from the Plaza de Armas through the Loreto Alley “Intiqhicllu,” cross Maruri Street, and leave Pucamarca on the left to advance through Pampa del Castillo.
-In Inca times, there were no buildings in that place; instead, there were a series of platforms that descended to the river and a farm called Mancochuqui, dedicated to Huanacauri, the largest Huaca of the Incas.
+In Inca times, there were no buildings in that place; instead, there was a series of platforms that descended to the river and a farm called Mancochuqui, dedicated to Huanacauri, the largest Huaca of the Incas.

 The route leads to an elongated square where the church of Santo Domingo is.
 That space was the Intipampa, the plaza or plain of the Sun; before, it was about twelve meters wider than it is now because the builders of the colonial church reduced it to raise its temple.